searles9/EFS_on_EC2/README.md

 When changes are merged into the "main" branch they are automatically applied and deployed (assuming they pass the proper checks).
 ***
 ### File Storage Module
-This deploys the following:
+This deploys the following: <br>
 -EFS file system
 ***
 ### Compute Module
-This deploys the following:
+This deploys the following: <br>
--EC2 instance with a user data script that mounts the EFS file system -A security group
+-EC2 instance with a user data script that mounts the EFS file system <br>
+-A security group
 ***
 ### Networking Module
-This deploys the following:
+This deploys the following: <br>
--A VPC
+-A VPC <br>
 -A singular subnet
 ***